RandomStudio/random-studio/src/pages/projects/interactive-retail-fixture-for-tommy-hilfiger.md

     width: 44
   - caption: >-
       The result was a real success story that saw double the rates of engagement and conversion compared to other touch screens in store.
-We saw this as an exciting step forward in our long-term work on the Store of the Future that demonstrated the possibilities of merging retail platforms with interactive installations.
+We see this as an exciting step forward in our long-term work on the Store of the Future that demonstrated the possibilities of merging retail platforms with interactive installations.